Plank (exercise): Form

 The most common plank is the forearm plank which is held in a push-up-like position, with the body's weight borne on forearms, elbows, and toes.
 Many variations exist such as the side plank and the reverse plank.
-The plank is commonly practiced in Pilates and yoga, and by those training for boxing and other sports.
+The plank is commonly practiced in Pilates and yoga as exercise where it is called Chaturanga Dandasana, and by those training for boxing and other sports.

 The "extended plank" adds substantial difficulty to the standard plank exercise.
 To perform the extended plank, a person begins in the push-up position and then extends the arms or hands as far forward as possible.

 Effect

-The plank strengthens the abdominals, back and shoulders.
+The plank strengthens the abdominals, back, and shoulders.
 Muscles involved in the front plank include: